DavidTelenko/texel.nvim/README.md

 # The idea

-This plugin is as simple wrapper around [tgpt](https://github.com/aandrew-me/tgpt) utility which gives us an ability to interact with LLM via simple command line unitlity.
+This plugin is a simple wrapper around [tgpt](https://github.com/aandrew-me/tgpt) CLI utility.
+In the most basic sence we achieve interaction with CLI application by using neovim's buffers, this gives us full power of neovim motions alongside full functionality of CLI application.

 # Setup (using lazy)